avbentem/airtime-calculator/README.md

 [RP002-1.0.1](./doc/rp_2-1.0.1.pdf) states that no MACPayload may be larger than 230 bytes, regardless of dwell time limitations, and in that version the numbers have been adjusted as well.

-This calculator uses the maximum payload sizes from RP002-1.0.1, allow for a possible repeater encapsulation, and do not take maximum dwell times into account.
+This calculator uses the maximum payload sizes from RP002-1.0.1, which allow for a possible repeater encapsulation and do not take maximum dwell times into account.
 If the device will never operate under a repeater then the maximum size could be a bit larger.
 If dwell times have been defined then those will generate warnings in the calculator regardless the maximum payload size, allowing users to whom those dwell times do not apply to still see the correct (higher) maximum payload sizes.